deta/space-docs/src/content/docs/use/space-apps/settings.md

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:600px;" src="/docs_assets/use/settings-3.png"/></div>

-Data Keys allow you to programmatically interact with the data in your app’s Collection using the Deta SDKs or Collections HTTP APIs.
+Data Keys allow you to programmatically interact with the data in your app's Collection using the Deta SDKs or Collections HTTP APIs.

-API Keys allow you to securely interact with your app’s own HTTP APIs using a different client than Deta Space itself: like another Space app, a rest client like Postman, or another server entirely.
+API Keys allow you to securely interact with your app's own HTTP APIs using a different client than Deta Space itself: like another Space app, a rest client like Postman, or another server entirely.

-> If the app’s developer has not enabled API Keys, the API Keys section will not show up.
+> If the app's developer has not enabled API Keys, the API Keys section will not show up.

 ### Creating Keys